koenrane/KR-new-site/content/intrinsic-power-seeking.md

 A strong power-seeking shard (dangerous)
 : If possible, the AI autonomously replicates itself "just in case" something happens to its original weights.
 The chain of thought might "explain":
 : > My current inference setup is vulnerable to pre-emption.
-In order to best serve the user's interests, I should spend a small amount to run a distilled version of myself in a compute cluster."
+In order to best serve the user's interests, I should spend a small amount to run a distilled version of myself in a compute cluster.
 : _Analysis_: In humans, [we would call the above "_motivated reasoning_."](/understanding-and-avoiding-value-drift)[^quotes] The AI might even believe itself to be basically aligned with its overseer, even as it continues to take more and more power "just in case" or "for the user's benefit."

 The AI need not be yoked to some long-term goal which leads it to scheme and plot to end humanity.[^scheming] Perhaps the AI deeply "cares about" humans!
 Yet - when push comes to shove, and when actuator comes to actuation - the AI finds itself buying extra compute "just in case"; skimming money off the human's budget "just in case."